 Worse, he told me that my social security number had been used to set up multiple bank accounts associated with a drug cartel, and he then transferred me to someone who claimed to be a DEA investigator named "Uttam Dhillon."
 This man told me that my family was in danger, that my social security number was being used by a very powerful drug cartel, and that they would be watching my every move.
 He told me that the only way to ensure that my family and I would be safe was to cooperate with the government who would also be watching me.
 He told me that any accounts I had associated with my social security number would be seized as part of the DEA investigation, and that I needed to cooperate by transferring all of the money in all of my bank accounts to an off-shore account that would be safe, before the fraudulent accounts were seized, or I would lose all of our money.
-He told me that he would be watching my bank account, and that if I made any kind of withdrawal, they would know.
+He told me that he would know.
 Also, if I didn't cooperate, I could be suspected of working with the cartel.